ihqs/ContactBundle/Resources/doc/index.rst

 therefore your embedded ContactController will loose all "POST" data if you miss it.
 As well you should explicitly specify the request method in "method" parameter to let the embedded ContactController recognize that your form is submitted.
-Also you can pass your custom success message using "message" parameter.

 # Configuration